Native American Ministries

 Welcome to Native American Nazarene Ministries USA/Canada

-The Native American Ministries Strategic Readiness Team met April 15 - 16 at the Bethany First Church of the Nazarene in Oklahoma City.
-Pictured with Robert Hodgson, Multicultural Ministries Director are members of this committee wfrom left to right.
-Jonathon Nells, Herman Nells, Lasonya Brown-Singer, John Nells, Julian Gunn and Matthew Asetamy.
+The Native American Ministries Strategic Readiness Team from left to right - Robert Hodgson, Multicultural Ministries Director, Jonathon Nells, Herman Nells, Lesonya Brown-Singer, John Nells, Julian Gunn and Matthew Asetamy.
 The "Native American Strategy for Evangelizing Native Americans" is available by clicking here.
-This document is being reviewed and will be available and updated in time for M15.

 - Arranged meetings with district superintendents and district leaders to help formulate and implement church planting strategies.